 For maintenance, you should purchase windows with competitive maintenance plans attached.
 Examine manufacturer warranties and be sure of exact coverage before buying.
 Similarly, if you hire a contractor to handle your window installation, you should inquire about labor warranties.

-Replacement windows should have a return on investment (ROI) of between 50% and 70%.
+According to Angi, replacement windows have an average return on investment (ROI) of 68%.
 So, if you spend $10,000 outfitting your home with new windows, you can expect its value to increase by $5,000-$7,000.
 Both vinyl and fiberglass will have an ROI toward the upper end of this range due to energy efficiency, durability, and aesthetics.

 Final Thoughts